-As per the American Association of Neurological Surgeons (AANS) a TBI is a disruption in the normal function of the brain.
+The American Association of Neurological Surgeons (AANS) defines a traumatic brain injury as a disruption in the normal function of the brain.
 A TBI might be caused by a blow, bump or jolt to the head, coming into contact with an object at a high speed or an object piercing the skull and entering brain tissue.

 Should a doctor observe one or more of the following signs, it can be determined that there has been an alteration of normal brain function: